The wind blew strongly all night, and that meant my tent was condensation and dew free in the morning.

 It’s just a continuous slow climb up the Avoca Valley.
 You might think it is just a gentle slope, but when looking back it’s quite a gradient.
 Guess that will make it easier on the return trip.

-Two crossings of the Avoca River required, so once again my feet were rinsed.
+Two crossings of the Avoca River were required, so once again my feet were rinsed.

 No one in Basin Hut, and no one had visited in the previous week.

 Not much to report for the day, just a lot of relatively easy walking alongside two rivers.